 First licensed in 1977 as a Novice at age 14, I have enjoyed many aspects of ham radio.
-Currently my focus is on chasing DX & awards and I hold: 8BDXCC, TPA and VUCC-6m (325 grids).
-Under my old callsign I was awarded: VUCC-Sat (#86), 5BWAC and more.
-On 11-11-11, I was first listed in DXCC Challenge standings for confirming 1000 band countries.
-(Next submission I'll be over 1500!)
+Currently my focus is on chasing DX & awards.
+To date, I have achieved: 8BDXCC, 9BWAC, TPA, VUCC-6m (325 grids) and VUCC-Satellite (150 grids).
+On 11-11-11, I was first listed in the DXCC Challenge standings for confirming 1000 band countries.
+(On my next submission I'll be well over 1500!)

 I got back on the air in the summer of 2010 with a new call after a 5 year hiatus.
 I am QRV on 160m-6m with a Yaesu FT-847 "Earth Station", using an MH-31 hand mic, Kent SP-1 paddle, HK5A Ham Keyer, a J-38 straight key, an MFJ-929 tuner and a Signalink USB for digital.
 Also pictured is an Astron SS-25 power supply, an Ameritron RCS-4 remote antenna switch and the rotor controllers for the HF & 6m beams.

 The T.G.M.
 MQ-36 Hybrid Quad is a three element yagi with a diamond shaped quad reflector.
 It has a reduced physical size thanks to wire coils and capacitive spokes, but therefore has reduced bandwidth.
 It covers six bands: 20, 17, 15, 12, 10 & 6 meters.
 The basic elements are the approximate length of those for a 6m yagi and then have a coil and capacitive hat located on both ends of each element for each of the HF bands.
-The 2:1 bandwidth on 20m is about 100 kHz, while the 2:1 bandwidth on 10m is over 1 MHz.
-The bandwidth on 17 & 12m is wide enough to cover the whole band and over half of the band on 15m.
+The 2:1 bandwidth ranges from 100 khz on 20m, to over 1 MHz on 10m.
+In between, it is wide enough to cover the whole band on 17 & 12m and over half of the band on 15m.
 The beam is mounted at twenty-five feet on top of a 28 foot telescoping mast, which is not fully extended.
 The Rohn H-30 mast is mounted in a 9'4" Rohn tripod and secured with quarter inch Dacron rope to four 2-3/8" fence posts.